Introduction

 Draft the implementation plan

 Now it's time for the agent to take your change and draft an implementation plan.
-Open you preffered AI harness and let's give SCE agent your written change request.
+Open your preferred AI harness and give the SCE agent your written change request.

 From that change, the agent creates an implementation plan in context/plan/{plan_name}.md.
 Every plan has multiple tasks that break the change into smaller, testable units.
-Last task is always a final validation task that runs tests and cleanup after all other tasks are done.
+The last task is always a final validation task that runs tests and cleanup after all other tasks are done.

 A task is the smallest testable delivery unit (for example: a new endpoint, refactor, schema update, write unit tests, etc.).
 Keep tasks scoped so each agent session can complete a single unit cleanly.

-Important: If your repo is missing context/ directory, the SCE agent will prompt you do you want to bootstrap context. context/ dir is where the agent stores implementation plans, tasks, and test results.
+Important: If your repo is missing the context/ directory, the SCE agent will ask whether you want to bootstrap context.
+The context/ directory is where the agent stores implementation plans, tasks, and test results.
 It also serves as the shared context for the agent's work.
-It's important for you to commit this shared context everytime agent updates it.
+It's important to commit this shared context every time the agent updates it.

 Review and refine the plan